Sculpture, graphics, illustration & photography

 (2010 – 2011)

-The series of works probes about possible co-habitation between humans and wild animals in the city of the future.
-The installations range from parasitical forms of architecture, to sanctuaries for forgotten species to services with a symbiotic nature.
+This series of sculptures explores possible forms of co-habitation between humans and wild animals in the city of the future.
+The proposals range from parasitical forms of architecture, to sanctuaries for forgotten species to services with a symbiotic nature.
 The installations are intended to be used by the wild animals and have been planned in a dialogue with animal experts and scientists.
 However, it is the new perspective on the wild animal and a narration about an alternative society that stands at the core of the work.

 Berlin Wild Life is a winning project from the open call »Call for Future« by Über Lebenskunst initiative from HKW House of World Cultures Berlin and the German Federal Cultural Foundation.
 Collaborative project with Michiko Nitta.